upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/governance-and-compliance-frameworks.md

 | limited ability to revisit and re-evaluate past decisions | Low–Medium | Audit trails exist, but systematic re-evaluation of architectural and intentional knowledge is not central to the framework. |

-## Transition
+## Next family in the analysis

-Governance and compliance frameworks demonstrate how intent can be governed managerially at an institutional level.
-The next page examines tool-centric and documentation-heavy approaches, which rely primarily on artifacts and repositories rather than on formal governance structures.
+Governance and compliance frameworks demonstrate how declared intent can be governed managerially at an institutional level, emphasizing formal oversight, policy articulation, and accountability structures.

+The governance–knowledge lens is applied next to **[Tool-centric and documentation-heavy approaches](./tool-centric-and-documentation-heavy-approaches.md)**, which rely primarily on artifacts, repositories, and documentation systems as instruments of governance.